JarbasAl/ZZZ_mycroft_jarbas_utils/mycroft_jarbas_utils/skills/audio.md

 this changed the message.data "music" field to remove backend references, this way we still have a clean search term

-since we are using padatious, adapt did not catch the AudioBackend, but it is also automatically available in the message.data
+since we are using padatious, adapt did not catch the AudioBackend keyword, but it is also automatically available in the message.data

-you should not initialize the audio service yourself, use self.audio instead
+you should not initialize the audio service yourself, it was done already, use self.audio when needed

     def youtube_play(self, title):
         # Play the song requested